openresty/lua-nginx-module/README.markdown

     end

-and then accessing it from your nginx.conf:
+and then accessing it from `nginx.conf`:

     location /lua {